 I am very pleased to share this interview with you today.
-As a huge Shadowhunter Chronicles fan, I have enjoyed the artwork that Cassandra Jean has produced for the fandom, and am excited about the new things coming, like the calendars and The Secret Treason graphic novel.
+As a huge Shadowhunter Chronicles fan, case I have enjoyed the artwork that Cassandra Jean has produced for the fandom, and am excited about the new things coming, like the calendars and The Secret Treason graphic novel.

 For those of you who don’t know, Cassandra Jean is an artist.
 She works on many things, like original graphic novels, and does artwork for other YA novels, like Beautiful Creatures, The Lynburn Legacy, Shades of London and The Raven Boys.
 You can check out her website, and her artwork, here.

 Cassandra Jean became known to me when she started doing the artwork for the Shadowhunter tarot card series.